neoforged/.github/primers/26.2/index.md

     - `Feature`
         - `DRIPSTONE_CLUSTER` -> `SPELEOTHEM_CLUSTER`
         - `POINTED_DRIPSTONE` -> `SPELEOTHEM`
+    - `LakeFeature$Configuration` now takes in `BlockPredicate`s for where the feature can be placed, what blocks can be replaced with air or fluid, and what blocks can be replaced with the border/barrier blocks
     - `PointedDripstoneFeature` -> `SpeleothemFeature`
 - `net.minecraft.world.level.levelgen.feature.configurations`
     - `DripstoneClusterConfiguration` -> `SpeleothemClusterConfiguration`